MAKKAH MAP C. 600 AD

 Descriptions of Makkah’s homes and topographical features were taken from several key sources, including the works of early scholars who lived in Makkah and wrote detailed descriptions of the city.
 The most important of these sources included Tarikh Makkah [The History of Makkah], by Abu Al-Walid Ahmad Al-Azraqi (d.
 219 or 222 ah / 834 or 837 ad) and Abu Al-Walid Muhammad bin ‘Abdullah Al-Azraqi (d.
 250 ah / 864 ad); Nasab Quraysh [The Lineage of the Quraysh], by Abi ‘Abdullah Al-Mus‘ab bin ‘Abdullah bin Al-Mus‘ab Al-Zubayri (d.
 236 ah / 851 ad); Al-Munammaq fi Akhbar Quraysh [The Perfected News of Quraysh ], by Muhammad ibn Habib ibn Umayyah ibn ‘Amr Al-Hashimi (d.
 245 ah / 859 ad); Akhbar Makkah fi Qadim Al-Dahr wa-Hadithih [The News of Makkah from the Old Ages until Recent Times], by Muhammad ibn Ishaq ibn Al-‘Abbas Al-Fakihi (d.
 279 ah / 892 ad); Al-‘Iqd Al-Thamin fi Tarikh Al-Balad Al-Amin and Shifa’ Al-Gharam Bi-Akhbar Al-Balad Al-Haram, by Imam Taqi Al-Din Muhammad Al-Fasi (d.
 832 ah / 1428 ad); Atlas Khara’it Makkah al-Mukarramah [An Atlas of Makkah's Maps], by Mi’rah bin Nawab Mirza (1426 ah / 2005 ad); and The House of Khadijah bint Khuwaylid (RA) in Makkah al-Mukarramah: A Historical Study of Its Location, Building and Architecture, by Ahmed Zaki Yamani (2014).

-Important Note: This product will be availbale for download on your account in this website as a high resolution JPG file and should you lose it or accidently delete it you can download it again as many times as you wish from your account on this website.
+Important Note: This product will be available for download on your account in this website as a high resolution JPG file and should you lose it or accidently delete it you can download it again as many times as you wish from your account on this website.
 This website does not deliver physical products.
 Some Products such as books are available as "Physical copies" from Amazon.com which delivers them to your address and should be purchased from Amazon.
+(File size is 59.9MB will look clear even if printed XL, or zoomed in)

 Copyright © Abdulaziz (Binimad) Al-Ateeqi, 2019